-Recharging a window air conditioner is not something many do with most buying a new unit.
+Recharging the refrigerant on a window air conditioner is not something many do with most buying a new unit when an old unit fails.

 Recharging a unit is not difficult but if you have never worked with HVAC refrigerant be sure to study the basics.